 There are four National Rail Stations, all within walking distance of the office.

 ManchesterPiccadilly – Located on Piccadilly Road and around 25 minutes' walk from the office.
 This is Manchester's main railway station.
 Piccadilly is accessible for wheelchair users, more information on accessibility at the station can be found by clicking here.
+Please note the walking route is largely flat but the terrain on the pavements can be bumpy at times.

 Manchester Oxford Road – Located on the corner of Oxford Road and Whitworth Street West, no more than a 20 minute walk from the office.
 Oxford Road station is not step free.
 More information on accessibility at the station can be found by clicking here.